Kappa-Dev/KappaTools/README.md

 1. **The contact map**: It shows the agents that are defined in the model with all their sites and all possible bonds between sites.
 If the accuracy "high" is chosen, the contact map is refined by removing all agents and bonds that are unreachable according to the reachability analysis.
 2. **The rule influences**: For each rule, it shows which other rules it influences and which ones may be influenced by it.
 A rules is influenced by a second rule if the latter can create a biomolecular species that matches the left-hand side of the former rule.
 As before, the accuracy "high" means that unreachable rules are removed from the output.
-3. **The constraints derived from the reachability analysis**: The reachability analysis computes some relationships between sites of the models.
+3. **The constraints derived from the reachability analysis**: The reachability analysis computes some relationships between sites of the proteins.
 For example, it prints for each site all the possible states it can be in ("Non-relational properties") and it computes the relationship between sites of an agent ("Relational properties") and between sites of two bound agents ("Connected agents").
-4. **Unbounded polymer formation**: The last tab informs the user if it is possible that chains of arbitrary length can be formed by the current model.
+4. **Unbounded polymer formation**: The last tab informs the user if it is possible that chains of arbitrary length can be formed by the model.
 5. **Dead rules/dead agents**: If some rules or agents are unreachable, they are underlined in the text editor and the UI warns that a dead rule or dead agent was detected.

 ### Example model